ransaked1/UniversityCoursework/README.md

 All code was developed using Java version 1.8.0_191.

 ### COMP1204
 Data Management course in my second semester.
-Contains...
+Contains Unix scripts for various labs, a unix coursework to parse and plot storm data and a SQL coursework to build and query a database from a CSV dataset.
+Both courseworks have reports written in LaTeX.

-Code was developed for Bash version 4.2.46.
+Code was developed for Bash version 4.2.46, SQLite version 3.7.17 and GNUPlot 5.2 Patch 8.
+Reports done in LaTeX version 3.141592653.

 ### COMP1206
 Computer Programming II course in my second semester.
 Contains...